ebensing/gh-benchmarks/README.md

 Overview
 ====================

+gh-benchmarks was built to make benchmarks a more natural part of the development process.
+Unlike tests, benchmarks can take minutes to run, and generally are only run on major releases or just not used at all.
+This makes it more difficult to determine where speed gains or losses are happening.
+Once setup and configured, gh-benchmarks should be something you can let run and forget about, much like TravisCI.

-gh-benchmarks it is meant to be language agnostic- if you set everything up correctly, this should be able to do benchmarks for any piece of software.
+gh-benchmarks is meant to be language agnostic- if you set everything up correctly, this should be able to do benchmarks for any piece of software.

 Each instance of gh-benchmarks that is running (only recommend 1 per sever), has a collection of jobs to run.
-These jobs describe different benchmarks that should be run for your project.
+These jobs describe different benchmarks that should be run for your projects.
 Each Job is made up of a collection of tasks, these tasks are shell commands that should run your benchmarks (IE. `node benchmarks.js` or `make benchmarks`).